Buildings

 JOSEPH H. BASCOM HOUSE

-One of the original buildings on the site, the Bascom House built in 1879, was restored in 1993.
-The mansion houses an array of exhibits which illustrate the interaction between humans and the land in eastern Missouri over the last 12,000 years.
+One of the original buildings on the site, the Bascom House built in 1879, was restored in 1996.

 GLASSBERG FAMILY PAVILIONS

 Two sturdy, rustic pavilions were installed in early 2011.
-Sunny’s Pavilion and Myron’s Pavilion are a shelter and staging area for educational programs.
+Sunny’s Pavilion and Myron’s Pavilion are a shelter and staging area for educational programs and events.
 The pavilions are located near the Bascom house and wildflower garden.
+Next to the pavilions are accessible restrooms with a green roof.

 MARITZ TRAIL HOUSE

-THE ADLYNE FREUND AND DANA BROWN EDUCATION CENTER
+THE ADLYNE FREUND AND DANA BROWN OVERNIGHT CENTER

-This set of buildings is used for education programs and can be rented by groups.
-To visit these buildings you must make a reservation.
-The Dana Brown Center is an overnight facility for those who would like to experience Shaw Nature Reserve after dark.
+This set of reconstructed 1800s buildings is used for education programs and events and can be rented by groups.
+These buildings are not open to the public.
+The Dana Brown Overnight Center is an overnight facility for those who would like to experience Shaw Nature Reserve after dark.

 EDGAR ANDERSON CENTER

-The new support facility at Shaw Nature Reserve, Edgar Anderson Center, constructed in honor of Edgar Anderson was dedicated on June 29, 2010.
-This buildig is for staff use only and not open to the public.
+The support facility at Shaw Nature Reserve, the Edgar Anderson Center, was constructed in honor of Dr. Edgar Anderson and was dedicated on June 29, 2010.
+This building houses the Seed Bank, offices, and is only open to the public during certain classes.
+The Edgar Anderson Center earned LEED™ gold certification.

 Maritz Trail House